-How to Make Stuffed Peppers Filling
+How to Make the Pepper Filling

-The rice was made by bringing it and chicken broth to a boil, reducing the heat and allowing it to cook and simmer with the lid on.
+The rice was made by bringing it and chicken broth to a boil, reducing the heat, and allowing it to cook and simmer with the lid on.
 The addition of cream gave the illusion of risotto without all the babysitting involved with the traditional technique.
 Then mixed with onions, garlic, spinach and cheese, the delicious filling was ready to be packed into vibrant fresh bell peppers and popped into the oven.

 These pepper were marvelous, even the picky spouse agreed, but he needed to be coerced to take an initial bite.
 You know I don’t like stuffed peppers, he griped.
-But you love sausage and peppers, fajitas and other dishes with cooked peppers, was my logical response.
-Truthfully, I think he was most worried that these were the entree, not a side dish.
+But you love sausage and peppers, fajitas and other dishes with cooked peppers was my logical response.
+Truthfully, I think he was most worried since these were the entree, not a side dish.
 Thank goodness I was convincing as he ate every single bite!

-Tips for Making the Best Stuffed Peppers
+Tips for Making the Stuffed Peppers

 These Rice Packed Peppers were made with rice, duh!
 But other grains can be used.
 Other cheeses can be used.
 Herbs can be added to the mix.
 The options are endless.
 Here are a few tips for making terrific stuffed peppers.

 - Select unblemished fresh bell peppers from the produce department of your favorite market.
 I like using a variety of colors for a beautiful presentation, red, yellow and orange.
-Back in the day, my mom would use green bell peppers, which aren’t as sweet, but are another option.
+Back in the day, my mom would use green bell peppers, which aren’t as sweet but are another option.

 - I like to slice a bit off the bottom of my peppers so they stand up straight in the casserole dish.
 Place them in the dish first, and observe which way the peppers tilt, and trim just enough without cutting an opening into the pepper.

-- I cut off the tops of my peppers and created a lid which can be baked on top of the filling.
+- I cut off the tops of my peppers and created a lid that can be baked on top of the filling.
 I like the way these look!
 You can also cut the peppers in half from top to bottom and place the pepper halves on their side.
 This will create double the servings for lighter appetites.

 - Place the peppers in a casserole dish where they fit tightly.
 If your peppers are too wobbly in an ordinary baking dish, try a muffin tin or Bundt pan.

-- An additional 15 minutes cooking time uncovered lets any residual moisture evaporate.
+- An additional 15 minutes of cooking time uncovered lets any residual moisture evaporate.
 If desired, this would be the perfect time to add an extra sprinkle of cheese to the top of the peppers.

 - As mentioned above, stuffed peppers are very easy to customize.
 Start with quinoa instead of rice.
 Add some diced bell pepper to the rice mixture.
 Add some minced fresh herbs or pesto!
 Shredded chicken or ground beef would please the meat lovers.

 - Fill your peppers with leftovers from your fridge.
-Save extra taco filling, rice, veggies and make up your own version!
+Save extra taco filling, rice, veggies, and make up your own version!

 This recipe can be found in Around My French Table by Dorie Greenspan.

-If you love peppers, here are some more delicious pepper centered recipes to try.
+If you love peppers, here are some more delicious pepper-centered recipes to try.
 These Taco Stuffed Peppers from Wine and Glue are easy enough for a busy weeknight.
 Kalyn’s Kitchen shared Ten Low-Carb Stuffed Peppers and how about this Feta Stuffed Red Bell Peppers appetizer from Give Recipe?